-As at December 31, 2019, cash was \$5,700,003 and working capital was \$3,366,807.
-Excluding current deferred revenue, working capital at December 31, 2019 was \$6,929,623.
-Given the reduced cash outflow from operations and our existing cash and cash equivalents, we believe there is sufficient liquidity to meet our current and planned financial obligations in the foreseeable future.
+Given reduced cash outflow from operations, our existing cash and cash equivalents and the new revolving credit facility, we believe there is sufficient liquidity to meet our current and planned financial obligations in the foreseeable future.
 Our future financing requirements will depend on many factors including our growth rate, subscription renewal activity, the timing and extent of spending to support development of our platform, and the expansion of sales and marketing activities.
-Our BDCC debt matures on September 15, 2021 and while we currently expect that we will have sufficient cash flow for us to continue operations in our present form, there is a risk that we may not be able to obtain sufficient other additional financing or that such arrangements may result in dilution to existing shareholders.
+While we currently expect that we will have sufficient cash flow for us to continue operations in our present form, there is a risk that we may not be able to obtain sufficient other additional financing or that such arrangements may result in dilution to existing shareholders.
 Turmoil and uncertainty in the financial and business markets may impact our ability to raise additional financing proceeds and the terms related to the financing.
 The Board of Directors has not established capital benchmarks or other targets.